Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Tips to Visit Knossos Palace

 With the Minoan Palace of Knossos such a popular destination, the best time to visit in high season is either early morning or late afternoon.
-If the latter, then arrive 2 hours before closing to allow sufficient time to explore.

 The best things to bring are bottled water, a hat, sunglasses, and sunscreen.